Sedwards8900/text_mining_final_project/README.md

 # 3. File organization

-## A. This project contains the following data files:
+## A. This project contains the following key data files:
-- urls.txt, urls 2.txt, urls_all_sme.txt: Text files containing different versions of the links scraped throught the google Scraper API.
+- *part_one.ipynb*: Jupyter Notebook containing code to scrape web content and text capable of allowing an user to get the number of desired links from the google search engine for a particular query.

-- part_one.ipynb: Jupyter Notebook containing code to scrape web content and text capable of allowing an user to get the number of desired links from the google search engine for a particular query.
+- *part_two.ipynb*: Jupyter Notebook containing code to clean, tokenize, POS tagging, and vectorization of words and documents within the set of texts from the files obtained with the help part_one.ipynb.

-- part_two.ipynb: Jupyter Notebook containing code to clean, tokenize, POS tagging, and vectorization of words and documents within the set of texts from the files obtained with the help part_one.ipynb.
+- *urls.txt, urls 2.txt, urls_all_sme.txt*: Text files containing different versions of the links scraped throught the google Scraper API.

 - orpheus_scraper.py and orpheus_cluster.py: Python files containing same code found in jupyter notebooks but for simplified use through implentation via console commands.
 You may run the files by using the following command: